haider-patanwala/haider-patanwala/README.md

 <h1>Hi, I'm <a href="#">Haider</a> great to see you here! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></h1>
 Hey there!
-I'm a passionate and experienced Full Stack Developer, specializing in WordPress development, with a knack for creating dynamic and interactive web applications.
+I'm a passionate and experienced Full Stack Developer, specializing in NextJs, React and WordPress development, with a knack for creating dynamic and interactive web applications.
 As a freelancer, I'm always up for new and exciting projects, ready to bring innovative ideas to life.

 ## 🌐 Socials: